Non-destructive interrogation of nuclear waste barrels through muon tomography: A Monte Carlo study based on dual-parameter analysis via GEANT4 simulations: Simulation outcomes

 It is demonstrated that both the nuclear waste drums including strontium and caesium exhibit a close trend compared to the waste barrel, while both the nuclear waste barrels encompassing plutonium and uranium yield significantly distinct scattering angle profiles due to their high atomic numbers and the high density values in comparison with the waste barrel as well as the rest of nuclear waste barrels.
 Thus, regarding the practical efficiency of the material discrimination, the region around uranium along with the trans-uranium elements in the periodic table shows a remarkable advantage contrary to the other materials.
 It is worth mentioning that, for this specific setup that assumes the bulky radioactive volume, a nuclear waste drum containing cobalt also displays a visibly different distribution.

 Whereas the distribution of the scattering angle provides a qualitative profile for the initial evaluation, we calculate the average scattering angle and the corresponding standard deviation for a set of 16 energy bins in order to obtain the quantitative details about the present nuclear waste barrels, and Table~\ref{average_scattering_angle and standard deviation} tabulates the average scattering angles and the standard deviations over the energy interval between 0.1 and 8 GeV.
 According to Table~\ref{average_scattering_angle and standard deviation}, the nuclear waste drums containing uranium or plutonium generate similar scattering angles, and the nuclear waste barrels including strontium and caesium give rise to the close scattering angles.
 Although it is partially hard to claim a remarkable difference between the waste barrel and the nuclear waste drums having strontium and caesium by just checking the distribution of the scattering angles in Fig.~\ref{Distribution}, Table~\ref{average_scattering_angle and standard deviation} indicates a slight difference between these cases, thereby providing a challenging possibility for the material identification.
-By analyzing Table~\ref{average_scattering_angle and standard deviation}, it is also revealed that the average scattering angle exponentially declines with respect to the energy increase as shown in another study with the root-means-square values~\cite{luo2016energy}, and this behavior provides another qualitative format to contrast the nuclear waste barrels as illustrated in Fig.~\ref{Exponential}, and it is seen that the angular difference between the nuclear waste drums decreases when the initial kinetic energy increases. -0.25cm
+By analyzing Table~\ref{average_scattering_angle and standard deviation}, it is also revealed that the average scattering angle exponentially declines with respect to the energy increase as shown in another study with the root-means-square values~\cite{luo2016energy}.
+The variation of the average scattering angle as a fuction of the kinetic energy is illustrated in Fig.~\ref{Exponential}, and it is seen that the angular difference between the nuclear waste drums decreases when the initial kinetic energy increases. -0.25cm

 A similar consequence from Fig.~\ref{Distribution} might be drawn from Fig.~\ref{Exponential} by stating that the nuclear waste barrel with the bulky cobalt acts as a considerable deflector against the propagating muons following the uranium- and plutonium-containing barrels; however, the deflecting capability of the nuclear waste drum with strontium or caesium is not significantly different from that of the waste barrel considering the present configuration.